Toronto, ON M5H 3S6

 About Ontario Nature:

-Ontario Nature is a medium-sized charity with total donations of $2.3m in F2015.
-Administrative costs are 11% of revenues and fundraising costs are 19% of donations (excluding donated capital assets). $0.30 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.
+Ontario Nature is a medium-sized charity with $2m in donations in F2018.
+Ontario Nature’s administrative costs are 12% of revenues (excluding investment income) and fundraising costs are 20% of donations.
+For every dollar donated, 68 cents goes to the cause.
+This is within Ci’s reasonable range for overhead spending.
+Ontario Nature has $2.8m in funding reserves.
+This will cover program costs for 17 months.

-This charity report is an update that is currently being reviewed by Ontario Nature.
-Changes and edits may be forthcoming.
+This charity report is an update that has been sent to Ontario Nature for review.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending February